bthrx/exegol-image/README.md

 Do not build an image yet though.
 #### Copy bthrx.dockerfile and install.sh from this repo

-Copy bthrx.dockerfile to exegol-docker-build
+Copy bthrx.dockerfile to ~/.local/exegol-docker-build
-Copy install.sh to exegol-docker-build/sources. allow it to overwrite the install.sh in the folder.
+Copy install.sh to ~/.local/exegol-docker-build/sources. allow it to overwrite the install.sh in the folder.

 #### Exegol install local
 Run